SBNTT/Sapin/docs/template_syntax/fragments.md

-Fragments are meant to group multiple sibling tags.
-Useful if you want to apply a conditional / array rendering to multiple elements at once without introducing a useless `#!html <div></div>`.
+A fragment is meant to group multiple sibling tags.
+Useful if you want to apply a conditional / array rendering to multiple elements at once without introducing a pointless `#!html <div></div>`.
 ```html
 <fragment :if="count($this->fruits) > 0">
     <span>Available fruits:</span>